MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 ServiceNow Graph Connector supports default user criteria permissions without advanced scripts.
 When the connector encounters a user criteria with advanced script, all data using that user criteria will not appear in search results.

->[!NOTE]
->To choose **Only people with access to this data source**, enable targeted release updates on your tenant.
-To learn about setting up targeted release, see [Setup Targeted release options.](/microsoft-365/admin/manage/release-options-in-office-365?preserve-view=true&view=o365-worldwide)

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Azure Active Directory (AAD) provisioned users or Non-AAD users.

 >[!NOTE]